I was born in 1964, the year the Beatles first came to America. What does that mean? Nothing. I just think it's cool.

 I had some songs left over that I had co-written with my friends from the band days, so I played the different parts and recorded "D.I.Y.".
 After this I recorded a sampling of acoustic covers, "Look Ma, No Band!".

 In 2015 I suffered a back injury that forced me to stop performing for 2 years.
 It turned out to be a blessing in disguise since it introduced me to mindbody healing and gave me the time to compose a musical summary of the Bible that I had always wanted to do, having taught the Bible for a few years in the past.
-I finished writing it in 2017 and presented it to different churches to a wonderful reception as my back started to heal.
+I finished writing it in 2017 and presented it to different churches to a wonderful reception as my back began to heal.